agiliq/agiliq-jekyll/_posts/2019-04-23-drf-polls-related-objects.md

 POST a question with valid choice data and the api call would succeed.

 ![](/assets/images/drf/question-with-choice.png)

+Since QuestionListPageSerializer has a field ChoiceSerializer so a ChoiceSerializer representation needs to be sent as `choice` key in the POSTed data.
+Remember how we POSTed choice in the <a href="https://www.agiliq.com/blog/2019/04/drf-polls/#post-a-question-choice">last post.</a> We used a similar datastructure, i.e a dictionary containing `choice_text`.

 Verify that the correct question and choice were created.
 Also verify that the choice was associated with the question.